saolsen/rockets-c/Readme.md

 * [9/17/15]     Really need to get going on the nodes and the rules and the gameplay again.
 Gotta get back to a playable demo so I can see if it's fun.
 I started by doing some work to get the nodestore back online.
 I think the structure of the nodes is going to be slightly different this time.
 Need to figure out this radar/sensor idea.
 I started working out the gui stuff for it but ran into a bug with my gui pushbuffer that I think is because I'm not handling alignment when pushing structs so I need to figure that out.
 This is my first real memory error bug.

+* [9/17/15]     Oh man!
+That bug was hard so I went back and rewatched all the stuff on how casey initializes and uses the memory for his game.
+I'm now doing something in a similar way where I have a large arena up front.
+I then use that arena to initialize the command buffer for the gui system which then manages it's block itself.
+This is pretty nice now.
+I got rid of the global gui_state pointer too and am going to get rid of the one in the renderer.
+I should just be explicit.